 Shapley was able to measure distances to many globular clusters.
 He found that the globular clusters traced an enormous sphere in space, with the Sun offset from the center of the sphere.
 Shapley's Milky Way was so huge that he thought it inconceivable that there might be other objects in space as large as our own galaxy.
 For Shapley, the Milky Way was the universe.

 The minority view was presented by Heber Curtis from Lick Observatory.
 Curtis believed that the spiral nebulae in particular could be understood as enormous systems of stars.
 He pointed out that many of the nebulae resolved into numerous points of light when viewed through a large telescope.
+It was an unusual situation; scientific issues are rarely decided in a single debate between two people.
 The result of the debate was inconclusive.
 There was no convincing evidence

 the world's largest.
 He quickly focused this big "eye" on the nebulae and took photographic plates of unprecedented depth and resolution.
 Like others before him, he saw that the nebulae broke up into the combined light of individual stars.
 Hubble went further, taking photographs of the Andromeda nebula

 The discovery that nebulae are galaxies of stars in 1925 represented a spectacular increase in the size of the known universe.
 The Milky Way is about 30 kpc across, or a 100,000 light years.
 Hubble showed that Andromeda is ten times farther away.
 Soon he found other galaxies that were millions of light years away.
 His photographs showed galaxies that were even fainter, and possibly at even larger distances.
 Hubble's work conjured up the possibility of space without end, an unimaginable void filled with countless systems of stars.
 Welcome to the immense realm of the galaxies.